Towards More Unified In-context Visual Understanding: Experiments

 \textbf{Multi-task Co-training Strategy.} In this section, we explore the impact of multi-task joint training.
 As demonstrated in Table~\ref{tab:model_variants}, employing the standard GPT-2 small architecture for co-training results in significant performance degradation, suggesting a considerable disparity in handling tasks involving different data modalities.
 The implementation of the AG\_MoE architecture results in a more balanced performance across tasks, yet there remains a notable performance gap compared to single-task scenarios.

 To further enhance the performance of the model with AG\_MoE, we adopt a multi-task learning paradigm to alleviate the task interference problems and, meanwhile, stabilize the training of MoEs.
 Drawing inspiration from Uni-Perceiver v2~\cite{Uni-perceiver2}, we utilize their unmixed batch sampling strategy and correlative optimizer.
 Here, the sampling weight $s_k$ of each dataset is configured to be proportional to the square root of the dataset's size.
 For the scaling factor $w_k$, we uniformly assign a value of 1 to all tasks.
 As evidenced in Table~\ref{tab:model_variants}, the integration of the AG\_MoE architecture with our multi-task learning strategy results in performance that exceeds the baseline for both tasks.
 This is particularly notable in the CA-ICL segmentation task, where an impressive gain of 28.17 points is observed.
-This indicates that the multi-task strategy effectively prevents potential task conflicts within a batch through the task non-overlapping sampling mechanism as well as gradient normalization.
+This indicates that the multi-task strategy effectively prevents potential task conflicts within a batch.